 *This blog post includes affiliate links which means that at no extra cost to you I will earn a small commission to help offset the cost of running this site.*

 For classroom themes, are you Team Farmhouse/Neutrals or Team Bright Colors?
 My Farmhouse Floral Classroom Decor Bundle is the best of both worlds.
-I was SO happy to hear Gabriela choose it as her decor bundle because I knew it fit her personality so well!
+I was SO happy to hear Gabriela choose it as her decor bundle for the classroom makeover because I knew it fit her personality so well!

 Gabriela loves pops of bright colors and her sweet, bubbly personality brings color and joy to everyone she meets.
 She also embodies the Farmhouse vibe by making you feel like you are family right off the bat!
 Her students this year are so lucky to have a teacher who will laugh with them, make them feel valued, and loved.